Skip to content

 Contrast Security, Inc.

-Privacy Shield Privacy Policy
+Data Privacy Framework Privacy Policy

 Contrast’s Collection and Use of Personal Data as a Service Provider to Its Customers

-At its customer’s request and on its behalf, Contrast may process Personal Data about EU and Swiss residents.
+At its customer’s request and on its behalf, Contrast may process Personal Data about EU, UK and Swiss residents.
 The information collected may include, for example, business contact information (name, email, phone number, company address, etc.); Internet Protocol (IP) address and IP range; domain name(s); web application URL(s); vulnerability and attack data (HTTP request data and a series of method invocations); summary information about what libraries and classes are loaded by each application; sitemap information (including URLs, but not parameters); and software architecture information about back-end components and connections depending on the service or product provided.
-Contrast may also process Personal Data of EU and Swiss residents obtained through marketing activities, including business card information (name, company name, company email, company phone number), badge scanning at events, and through other various activities e.g., webinars and blog posts.
+Contrast may also process Personal Data of EU, UK and Swiss residents obtained through marketing activities, including business card information (name, company name, company email, company phone number), badge scanning at events, and through other various activities e.g., webinars and blog posts.
 Contrast receives this Personal Data in order to provide the services, to support the customer in the use of Contrast’s products and services, and in furtherance of Contrast’s continued operations.
 When Contrast processes this Personal Data on behalf of a customer, it does so only for the purpose of providing services in accordance with its customer’s instructions.

 Contrast’s Disclosure of Personal Data

-Contrast may disclose Personal Data of EU and Swiss residents, subject to written agreement, to authorized third-party service providers who assist Contrast in providing services to its customers.
+Contrast may disclose Personal Data of EU, UK and Swiss residents, subject to written agreement, to authorized third-party service providers who assist Contrast in providing services to its customers.
 These third-party service providers may, for example, perform tasks on Contrast’s behalf, including customer support, providing a customer relations management database, and provision of email services.
 Upon notice, Contrast will act promptly to stop and remediate unauthorized processing of Personal Data by a recipient.

 Contrast may be required to disclose, and may disclose, Personal Data in response to lawful requests by public authorities, including for the purpose of meeting national security or law enforcement requirements.